-Event logs specified in Chapter 5.4 are archived for seven years after their generation.
+Event logs specified in Chapter 5.4 are archived for seven years after the expiration of the associated certificates.
 The archives are kept in multiple copies thanks to the replication process between the production centres, which ensures the protection and availability of the information.
 Electronic archives are deleted (Periodic Process) once their retention period has expired.